ReasonScape Architecture: The Methodology¶

 - Cognitive archetype identification (9 recognizable patterns)

-- Difficulty scaling behavior (easy/medium/hard)
+- Difficulty scaling behavior across parameter space

 - Token efficiency overlay